tfzhang006/paper-reading/Interpretable structure-evolving LSTM.md

 # Interpretable structure-evolving LSTM
 ## Summary
-A bottom-up method is proposed to progressively obtain abstract representation in higher levels, which
+A bottom-up method is proposed to progressively obtain abstract representation in higher levels, which is based on evolving graph and LSTM network.
 ## Research Objective

 ## Background and Problems